 Conclusion

-Waterdrop seems to be a healthier choice than most commercial flavoring brands like MiO.
-Although it contains citric acid and some added vitamins that we consider unnecessary, it’s free of highly questionable additives like artificial sweeteners and artificial flavors.
+Although Waterdrop contains citric acid and some added synthetic vitamins that we consider unnecessary, it’s free of highly questionable additives like artificial sweeteners and artificial flavors.

 Waterdrop should make it much more clear how much caffeine is in their Microenergy product line per serving, as caffeine is a stimulant that some consumers are sensitive to.